Alert Source Discuss

 Backwards Compatibility

-An EOF contract with kind_entrypoints section is not valid according to EIP-3540 and cannot exist on-chain before this proposal is implemented.
+An EOF contract with kind_entry_points section is not valid according to EIP-3540 and cannot exist on-chain before this proposal is implemented.

-The introduction of kind_entrypoints will break an assumption that a contract code can only have a single execution starting point, which might confuse some developer tooling that relies on this assumption.
+The introduction of kind_entry_points will break an assumption that a contract code can only have a single execution starting point, which might confuse some developer tooling that relies on this assumption.

 Security Considerations

-A contract with a kind_entrypoints section explicitly indicates its role as a Native Account Abstraction entity.
+A contract with a kind_entry_points section explicitly indicates its role as a Native Account Abstraction entity.
 This is a significant improvement over ERC-4337 and RIP-7560 where entities are not explicitly marked.

-As the kind_entrypoints code sections represent a generic way to authorize any action on behalf of the contract, correct and secure implementation of this code is critical.
+As the kind_entry_points code sections represent a generic way to authorize any action on behalf of the contract, correct and secure implementation of this code is critical.
 We expect compilers targeting EVM will play a major role in enabling and ensuring Smart Contract Accounts’ security.

 Copyright and related rights waived via CC0.